microsoft/pai/README.md

 The more dynamic deep learning jobs are scheduled and managed by [Hadoop](http://hadoop.apache.org/) YARN with our [GPU enhancement](https://issues.apache.org/jira/browse/YARN-7481).
 The training data and training results are stored in Hadoop HDFS.

-## Open AI Platform for R&D and Education
+## An Open AI Platform for R&D and Education

 PAI is completely open: it is under the MIT license.
 PAI is architected in a modular way: different module can be plugged in as appropriate.
 This makes PAI particularly attractive to evaluate various research ideas, which include but not limited to the following components: